Meet the Teacher

-Science (and Technology) go hand-in-hand for simple inventions, such at a ball point pen and a mechanical pencil to electricity for lights and cooking.
+Science (and Technology) go hand-in-hand for simple inventions, such as a ballpoint pen and a mechanical pencil to electricity for lights and cooking.
 Looking around it is evident that science was a part of making the materials the walls and floors we walk on are made of.
-Chemistry and Physics go into the process of those, and that is just a very minute thing relative to the world around us and beyond the Earth’s atmosphere.
+Chemistry and Physics go into the process of those, and that is just a very minimal concept relative to the world around us and beyond the Earth’s atmosphere.

 What is your favorite science concept or who is your favorite scientist and why?